wjh18/hugo-liftoff/README.md

 ### Hugo Defaults

-* Example `config.toml` with the majority of Hugo defaults included for easy customization
+* Example `hugo.toml` with the majority of Hugo config defaults included for easy customization
 * Override config settings based on Hugo environment

 ## Planned Features